Working at KI in Sweden

 If you live in Sweden for at least six months, you are subject to unlimited tax liability.
 In order to correctly deduct taxes from your salary, Karolinska Institutet needs your income tax notice of assessment (skattsedel), which will be sent to you upon request by your local tax authority.
 See Salary

 Foreign key personnel (second postdoc or more senior) can apply for tax relief at Forskarskattenämnden within three months of the start of the employment.
 Income taxes are based on only 75 percent of income.
-It will apply to the first three years of the temporary stay in Sweden.
+It will apply to the first five years of the temporary stay in Sweden.

 The Tax Agency sends you a self-assessment (tax return) form, självdeklaration, in April if you are obliged to submit a tax return declaring the previous year’s income.
 You must submit your tax return to the Tax Agency at the beginning of May each year.
 Read more information about declaring taxes in Sweden.